SaffronCR/msx-rpg/README.md

 ## License

-Star Raiders is being created by Cristina Ramos.
+Star Rangers is being created by Cristina Ramos.

 The game code is licensed under a BSD-3-Clause License.